 When it comes to social media and on-site content strategies, it is important to release content that has a longer shelf life.
 An article is considered 'Evergreen' if it has maintained its relevancy to an audience for longer.
 It's great for your brand engagement, but great for Google too, who will recognise content which achieves traffic over a long period of time.

 With outdoor brands stocking a range of products, there should be a wide variety of content opportunities for these brands to jump on.
 However, while many of these brands are showing a consistent content output, Blacks and Alpine Trek are both lagging behind when it comes to content production.
-This is a missed opportunity for these brands, who could be sharing recipe content, getting involved in the social media cleaning craze, and sharing information about special offers.
+This is a missed opportunity for these brands, who could be sharing content, getting involved in the social media crazes, and sharing information about special offers.

 Website Readability & Accessibility